Online Safety Support

 At Callands, we like to support our parents/carers in Online Safety matters.
 Each month we will post a new newsletter with the most up to date information to help you keep your children safe online.

-Online Safety Newsletter Primary January 2025
+Online Safety Newsletter January 2025

 Online Safety Newsletter December 2024

-Online Safety Newsletter Primary November 2024
+Online Safety Newsletter November 2024

-Online Safety Newsletter Primary October 2024
+Online Safety Newsletter October 2024

 Online Safety Newsletter September 2024